MarcGueury/oci-opensearch-genai-lab/opensearch-objectstorage-genai/2-integration/integration.md

 To download the files to your laptop from the Github website, please follow these steps.
 ````

-1. In a new tab or window of your Intenet browser, go to https://github.com/mgueury/oci-searchlab/tree/main and click *Code* and then *Download ZIP*.
+1. In a new tab or window of your Intenet browser, go to https://github.com/mgueury/oci-genai-searchlab/tree/main and click *Code* and then *Download ZIP*.
 ![GitHub_Download](images/opensearch-github-download-zip.png)

-1. Extract the oci-searchlab-main.zip file to your computer.
+1. Extract the oci-genai-searchlab-main.zip file to your computer.
 ![GitHub_Download](images/opensearch-github-extract-zip.png)

 1. Note the directory contains the Oracle Integration Cloud (OIC) package in the ***oic*** folder, the Visual Builder (VB) application in the ***vb*** folder, and samples files in the ***sample_files*** folder.